JetBrains/kotlin/HACKING.md

         ./gradlew -Ptest_verbose :backend.native:tests:mpp_optional_expectation

 * **-Ptest_two_stage** enables two-stage compilation of tests.
-If two-stage compilation is enabled, test sources are compiled into a klibrary and then a final native binary is produced from this klibrary using the -Xsource-library compiler flag.
+If two-stage compilation is enabled, test sources are compiled into a klibrary and then a final native binary is produced from this klibrary using the -Xinclude compiler flag.

         ./gradlew -Ptest_two_stage backend.native:tests:array0